Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

 The hydrodynamic representation of quantum mechanics is interesting for at least four reasons.
-First, and most important in our opinion, it is strictly based on the position representation of the quantum state.
-Even if considering the momentum representation, then we cannot obtain this formulation.
+First, it is strictly based on the position representation of the quantum state: $\Psi(\boldsymbol{r}, t) = \Braket{\boldsymbol{r}|\Psi(t)}$.
+That is, even if considering the momentum representation, one cannot obtain Eqs.~(\ref{ME1}) and (\ref{ME3}).
 Second, the hydrodynamic representation is mathematically equivalent to the time-dependent Schr\"{o}dinger equation.
-The equation (\ref{ME3}) cannot include the terms that violate the time-reversal invariance of the Schr\"{o}dinger equation, which leads us to the fact that dissipative terms do not appear there.
-It follows that the hydrodynamic representation expresses inviscid flow.
-Third, it describes the virtual fluid that represents the probability current in isolated quantum systems as if it were the theory of fluid dynamics.
+This fact implies that there is no dissipative term violating its time-reversal invariance.
+Third, the hydrodynamic representation illustrates the virtual flow describing the probability current in the position representation as if the isolated quantum system were fluid in motion.

-Finally, the flow of the velocity vector field is irrotational, i.e., the vorticity natively vanishes:
+Finally, the flow of the velocity vector field is irrotational, that is, the vorticity naively vanishes:

-However, this is not the case when the phase of a wavefunction is nonintegrable.
-Such situations occur at the position where the amplitude of a wavefunction vanishes.
+However, this is not the case when the phase becomes nonintegrable.
+Such situations arise at the position where the amplitude vanishes: $\rho = 0$.
 These ideas were initially considered by Dirac in his theory of magnetic monopoles \cite{mono1,mono2}.

-\section{Wavefunction with nonintegrable phase}
+\subsection{3.
+Wavefunction with nonintegrable phase}

-In this section, we introduce a pointlike vortex on two-dimensional space into the hydrodynamic representation of the one-body Schr\"{o}dinger theory.
-It is well known that the phase of a wavefunction becomes nonintegrable at the position where the amplitude of a wavefunction vanishes.
-In particular, the position on two-dimensional space is called the nodal point, which can be regarded as a pointlike vortex in the hydrodynamic representation.
-In this paper, we would like to discuss the dynamics of such pointlike vortices, but it is not sufficient to illustrate it by only using the polar form of the wavefunction.
-To cope with this situation, we here propose a wavefunction such as having a nodal point that moves in time.
+In this section, we consider the hydrodynamic representation for a single-particle wavefunction with a nonintegrable phase.
+It is well known that the phase becomes nonintegrable at the position where the amplitude vanishes.
+In particular in two dimensions, the position is known as the nodal point, which can be regarded as a pointlike vortex.
+In this paper, we attempt to provide a new theoretical formulation for the dynamics of such pointlike vortices.
+However, only using the polar form of the wavefunction is insufficient to give the formulation.
+To cope with this situation, we propose a wavefunction with time-dependent nodal points.
+Such a wavefunction will promise to be suitable to describe the pointlike vortex moving on two-dimensional space.